 Extension: (Streatham) 3683

 Yongde Xia earned his PhD from Fudan University, China.
-After postdoctoral experiences in Korea Advanced Institute of Science and Technology and in University of Paris-Sud, he worked as a research fellow in material chemistry and hydrogen storage group in University of Nottingham.
-Currently he is a Lecturer in University of Exeter.
+After postdoctoral experiences at Korea Advanced Institute of Science and Technology and University of Paris-Sud, France, he worked as a Research Fellow in material chemistry and hydrogen storage group at University of Nottingham.
+Then he moved to Exeter as a Lecturer and currently he is a Senior Lecturer at University of Exeter.

-Dr. Xia has produced more than 120 peer-reviewed scientific journal papers, with accumulated citations over 5500 and an h-index of 41.
+Dr. Xia has produced more than 130 peer-reviewed scientific journal papers, with accumulated citations around 6,000 times and an h-index of 41.

 His main area of expertise is experimental preparation and characterisation of nanostructured porous materials for energy applications.

 The research themes span from the design, synthesis and characterisation of novel nanostructured porous materials and functional materials to the investigation of their applications in energy storage and conversion.
 The materials currently under investigation are those new materials may find use as adsorbents, solid state catalysts, molecular sieves and as hosts in the preparation of advanced functional materials.
 The applications of those new materials cover several energy-related fields.
 Of particular interests are structurally well-ordered porous solids such as various silica or carbon-based microporous and mesoporous materials, with specific functionalities, for a wide variety of applications, such as energy and catalysis.